COMCIFS/comcifs.github.io/cif-json.md

 1. This specification contains some features to allow straightforward conversion to JSON from files in CIF syntax.
 However, round-tripping through CIF-JSON will not preserve features of CIF syntax that are not used by CIF dictionaries.
-In particular, block and dataname order, and the type of delimiters used, if any, are not expressed in CIF-JSON.
+In particular, block and data name order, and the type of delimiters used, if any, are not expressed in CIF-JSON.
 If such high-fidelity transformation is required (for example, for CIF syntax validation) the COD-JSON format used by the freely available